 Rooibos Pecan Turtle in bulk available for wholesale.
 Our Rooibos Pecan Turtle, like its namesake, is blended with the smooth rich flavors you know and love.
 The sweetness of chocolate and caramel are beautifully rounded off with the nuttiness of pecan, brewing up to a wonderfully complex cup that is sure to satisfy your sweet tooth.
 A lovely caffeine free tisane ideal as a late night treat.

 Chocolate chip ingredients include organic cane sugar, organic chocolate liquor (cocoa mass) and organic cocoa butter.

 This tea contains no caffeine | Steep at 212° for 5 minutes.

-blended with rooibos tea, apple pieces, cocoa nibs, cinnamon, dark chocolate chips (contains soy lecithin), chicory, golden pecan flavor, natural caramel flavor, natural chocolate flavor and marigold flowers
+blended with rooibos tea, apple pieces, cocoa nibs, cinnamon, dark chocolate chips, chicory, pecan flavor, natural caramel flavor, natural chocolate flavor & marigold flowers